Courses

 HTBA

-NURS 7330b or c, Integration of Women’s Health CareStaff
+NURS 7330b, Integration of Women’s Health CareStaff

 This course concentrates on the application of physiologic, developmental, psychosocial, and cultural theories to advanced clinical decision-making, focusing on reproductive and developmental health issues for women from adolescence to senescence.
 Required of all nurse-midwifery and women’s health nurse practitioner students in the final year of specialization.
 For nurse-midwifery and nurse-midwifery/women’s health nurse practitioner students, this course must be taken concurrently with NURS 7320, and students must successfully complete all requirements of both courses in order to graduate.
 Prerequisite: successful completion of all courses required for the first, second, and third terms of the specialty.
 6 Course cr